 The rise of the digital age has changed not only how we live, but also how we work.
 We can now watch movies, order groceries (and anything else we desire), and see a doctor all by pushing a button from the comfort of our homes, which adds flexibility to our daily lives.
 So, it should come as no surprise that people are now choosing that same flexibility with their work.

-Technology jobs are a big part of the gig economy.
+Technology jobs play a big part on the rise gig economy.
 Employees who work in software development, web development, project management, or writing (copyrighting, technical writing, etc.) usually only need a computer and a broadband internet connection to work from anywhere.
 Platforms like Celerative and Upwork help connect workers to projects, and they ensure that workers get paid and the clients are satisfied.

-Read on to find out seven reasons why the gig economy is not only on the rise, but here to stay.
+Are you looking for more reasons to join the gig economy?
+Read on to find out seven reasons why this methodology is not only on the rise, but here to stay.

 The Gig Economy by the Numbers